Taking Care Of Teak Outdoor Furniture

 Cleaning & General Care

-- Regular Cleaning: Use mild soapy water and a soft brush or sponge to remove dirt and debris.
+- Regular Cleaning: Use warm soapy water and a soft brush or sponge to remove dirt and debris.

 - Water Marks & Dry Spots: After rain, you may notice temporary water marks—this is the wax finish/oils wearing off.
 To speed up the process, wash the furniture with hot soapy water.